Summit Mountain is south off of Highway 50 between Eureka and Austin Nevada.

 Located close to the geographic center of the state, there are several ways to get fairly close to this one.
 Each of the ways to access this mountain present problems and will require serious map study and evaluation of what route might work best for you.
 I'll share what we found out in the route section below.

 As you drive west on US 50 from the town of Eureka, watch for the Antelope Valley road on the south side.
 It is between 16-17 miles from the junction of highway 278 and US 50.
 Drive south on Antelope Valley road, a well graded and good quality road.
 Take it about 16-17 miles and you will come to a turn off for a Ranch which is very well signed for "No Trespassing".
 Continue on past the ranch turnoff for about a mile (can't remember exact mileage) and watch for a small sign indicating road 004 (as shown in the Benchmark map book) and go west on it.
 This road isn't shown on the topo map I have but it is shown on the Benchmark map, page 58.
 After about 2 1/2 miles, watch for FS road 515 which cuts back to the right and follow it for about a 1/2 mile.
 The road is shown on Benchmark Maps as continuing quite a ways but it is washed out and it is time to park your vehicle and use this as the trailhead.
 A carefully driven sedan could probably make it to this point or close to it.
 This would be the beginning of the North Fork Allison Creek route.
-(Waypoint for the this area 39.3328 116.4140 Elev 7180)
+(Waypoint for the this area 39.3328 116.4140 Elev 7180) If you were to continue to the junction with the jeep track mentioned above, it would be about another 11 or 12 miles.

 For more information: